“Vox populi, vox Dei” or “the voice of the people is the voice of God.”

 Laws regulating grassroots lobbying communications

 We’ve briefly gone over the laws regarding grassroots lobbying for different groups and levels of government in previous sections.
-Let us look at what regulations apply for the modes of communication you use to reach supporters and legislators.
+Let us look at what regulations apply to the modes of communication you use to reach supporters and legislators.

 All paid advertising on television and radio must identify the sponsor of the advertisement, and include certain disclaimers.